What is Dental Anxiety?

 Do you have a deep fear of dentist and needles, or shame about seeing a dentist because you may be judged?
 We call this dental anxiety.
 These feelings can stem from several different causes:

-The vulnerability of being a patient: e.g., having another person’s hands in your mouth, being
+- The vulnerability of being a patient: e.g., having another person’s hands in your mouth, being unable to speak.

 Since tooth decay and gum disease can advance rapidly, a patient who avoids or delays dental treatment is susceptible to serious dental problems.
 Many patients who suffer from dental anxiety wait until a toothache is severe before going to a dentist, and therefore require more complex and expensive dental treatments.